jramasani/Twitter_Sentiment_Analyser/README.md

 # Usage #
 1. Clone the repo and install dependencies.
+2. Create a new twitter app and get your consumer key, consumer secret, access token key and access token secret.
+Provide them in jAnalyser.py.
-2. Run jAnalyser.py keyword (Keyword is optional, if nothing is given, "modi" wil be taken as keyword).
+3. Run jAnalyser.py keyword (Keyword is optional, if nothing is given, "modi" wil be taken as keyword).
-3. The output will be written to sentiment.csv file
+4. The output will be written to sentiment.csv file